THE “MARY’S HOUSES OF MERCY”

-There is also an ongoing construction of the Divine Mercy Center for Prayer and Meditation in Calbiga, Western Samar.
+The construction of the proposed Divine Mercy Center for Prayer and Meditation is now ongoing in Calbiga, Western Samar.
 The purpose of this project is to create a suitable place for people to make retreats and spend time in silence and solitude as they search for a deeper encounter with God.